Most of the time, a $2 bill is just worth $2

 Russ Bega, an expert in coins and paper money, says he received about a dozen calls Wednesday after a story of a $2 bill worth almost $5,000 began circulating online.

-Unfortunately, Bega had to inform all those who called that their bills were only worth $2.
+Unfortunately, Bega had to inform all those who called their bills were only worth $2.

 According to U.S. Currency Auctions, an uncirculated $2 bill from 1890 could be sold for over $4,500.